How to Build Your Business at Wedding Shows (and it's more than what you think)

 Stock your booth with as many giveaway materials and promotional pieces as possible.
 You never want to run out.

 NEVER use the cheap cardboard sign the show host provided with your name on it as your signage...EVER.
-It's a placeholder for your booth, that's all.
+It’s a placeholder for your booth, that’s all.
 Pitch it once you move in.
+Invest in nice sign for your booth.
+You’ll use it again.

-Do Not eat while in your booth.
+Do NOT eat while in your booth.
 If you need to grab a bite, bring a protein bar to eat while taking a potty break.

-Dress like you're going to dress at the wedding.
+Dress like you’re going to dress at the wedding.
+This makes it really easy to answer the question, “What do you wear to the wedding?”

 Show off lots of work!
 Books, prints, as much as you can gather up.
-This is your time to show off your goods.
-You can't have too much.
+THIS is your time to show off your goods.
+You can’t have too much.

 Be friendly but not TOO friendly.
 You’re not selling cars - you’re offering them the opportunity to have their wedding preserved in photos by you.

-Don't act like you're selling cell phones at the mall.
+Don’t act like you’re selling cell phones at the mall.
 This is a tough reality.
 Not everyone WANTS to talk to you.
-For those that ignore you, pretend they already booked their photographer and don't need another one.
+For those who ignore you, pretend they already booked their photographer and don’t need another one.

 Attitude is everything.
 If you feel confident and successful, you’ll appear confident and successful.
 Perception becomes reality.

 Ask questions and answer questions.
-It's an exchange, not a negotiation.
+It’s an exchange, not a negotiation.
 You want to sound like the photographer who CARES the most.
-You may also be the best photographer, but the one who cares will be the one who wins.
+You may be the best photographer, but the one who cares will be the one who wins.

 Get cozy with the show organizer.
-Every show needs photographs, so why can't they use yours?
+Every show needs photographs, so why can’t they use yours?
 Whenever they need help with promotion, be THE ONE who provides it.
-This goodwill goes a long way for the next time (booth upgrades, better positioning, guest speaker for Q&A and a media resource).
+This goodwill goes a long way for the next time (booth upgrades, better positioning, a guest speaker for Q&A and a media resource).

 One huge benefit of being ready early is when the local TV station comes by for a quick LIVE segment (typically before the show opens).
 Your biggest assets are visuals, and the TV segment needs visuals.
 Prepare your elevator pitch in advance so you can be ready when the reporter is looking for a vendor to chat with (and make sure you plug the show).